dmccreary/robot-day/docs/activities/battery-recharging.md

 4. Show that a fully charged the battery will have a blue or green light to show it is fully charged
 5. Show that the voltage of a fully charged battery is about 3.9 volts

+!!!
+Note
+    Current and voltage are abstract topics and might be better for older students

 ## Advanced Recharging Topics for Project Builders